vincoss/glut/src/GlutDev/Readme.txt

 Totals, Add Max,Min,Arg
-Store the Run setting into the database favicon icon create and add into the project
+Store the Run setting into the database favicon icon create and add into the project navigation the item is not selected see CSS or JS script

 #ProjectRun
 	ProjectName